 Comfort bikes (also known as comfort hybrid bikes) have a unique blend of components and geometry that help eliminate most pains and aches associated with riding a bicycle.
-See our choices of best comfort bikes below!
+We’ll show you our the best comfort bikes below!

-To be more specific, comfort bicycles have an upright geometry that will put you in a relaxed riding position that will not put unnecessary strain on your back, shoulders, and wrists.
+To be more specific, comfort bicycles have an upright geometry that will put you in a relaxed riding position, without any unnecessary strain on your back, shoulders, and wrists.
 The saddle on such bikes typically has soft gel or even dual springs for even more support.

 Comfort bicycles are becoming more and more popular nowadays, as a growing number of people are cycling to work, to the grocery store, or doing it just for fun.

 If you’re one of these people and you need a two-wheeler for happier leisure rides, you’ve come to the right place.

 Check out our recommendations for the best comfort bikes below!